jupyterlab/jupyterlab/docs/source/user/extensions.rst

       }
    }

-See :ref:`documentation on LabConfig directory <labconfig_directories>` for more information.
+See :ref:`documentation on LabConfig directories <labconfig_directories>` for more information.

 Managing Extensions Using the Extension Manager
 -----------------------------------------------